Find Cheap Health Insurance Quotes in Your Area

 The out-of-pocket max also provides a useful safety net for otherwise healthy people who have a surprise injury or accident.
 Health care costs can add up quickly, and this maximum spending limit can help you avoid astronomical health care costs that can lead to significant medical debt or bankruptcy.

-How much is a typical deductible in 2021?
+How much is a typical deductible?

 The average health insurance deductible is between $1,902 and $4,786 for plans purchased on the health insurance marketplace.
 Those who get their health insurance through an employer typically have lower deductibles, and the average deductible is $1,644 for covered workers.